qatrackplus/qatrackplus/docs/developer/guide.rst

 that you can contribute to the QATrack+ project without doing any software
 development:

-* **Translations:** Starting in QATrack+ v0.3.1, QATrack+ will have the infrastructure in place to support languages other than English.
+* **Translations:** Starting in QATrack+ v3.1.0 (sorry this didn't happen yet), QATrack+ will have the infrastructure in place to support languages other than English.
 We will be making translation files available so that the community can create translation files for their native languages.
 Please get in touch with randy@multileaf.ca if you are able to help out with this task!

 * **Tutorials:** :ref:`Tutorials <tutorials>` are a great way for newcomers to learn their way around QATrack+.
 If you have an idea for a tutorial, we